The map editor is where you'll build the basic structure of your map.

 In the bottom right corner of your map editor, you'll see a toolbar with several icons that let you take useful actions within your project.

-- The magic wand brings up a wizard that allows you to search for tools, actions, and how-to videos
+- The magic wand brings up a quick actions menu that allows you to search for tools, actions, and how-to videos

-- The block gives you access to social network analysis metrics and community detection
+- The flask gives you access to social network analysis metrics and community detection

 - The chat bubble opens up issues, where you can chat with your team and attach comments to the map